 But when the money rolls in, we begin to subtly think, “It’s my money, I earned it.”
-This mindset accelerates an unconscious inward spiral because the truth is, "The earth is the Lord's and the fullness thereof."
-(Psalm 24:1) But money blinds us from seeing our calling to manage God's money for God's purposes.
-Instead, we find ourselves wanting to settle down like the rich fool in Jesus' parable, who said to himself, "You have ample goods laid up for many years; relax, eat, drink, be merry."
+This mindset is natural, but unknowingly it spirals us inward.
+We find ourselves inclined to settle down, like the rich fool in Jesus' parable, who said to himself, "You have ample goods laid up for many years; relax, eat, drink, be merry."
 (Luke 12:19)

-Our prosperity leads us to rest, but our rest is not a pause before we get back in the game.
-It's a withdrawal from purpose.
-We check out and think, "This is my time to golf, travel, fish, shop, watch TV, and be entertained.
-I've earned it."
-Those we see in church may even applaud us for our wise financial management, but this self-focused disengagement spirals us further inward.
+This rest we seek is not a pause before we get back in the game.
+It's a withdrawal.
+"This is my time to golf, travel, fish, shop, watch TV, and be entertained.
+I've earned it, " we think.
+Others may even applaud us for our wise financial management, but this self-focused disengagement spirals us further inward.

-Wealth can blind us and lead us away from our first love.
+Wealth can blind us from our need for God.
 We no longer seek God and his kingdom first.
 Instead, like the Pharisees, we have tried to serve God and money.
 Like the Israelites, we have not listened to God's warning: "Take care lest you forget the LORD your God... lest, when you have eaten and are full and have built good houses and live in them, and when your herds and flocks multiply and your silver and gold is multiplied and all that you have is multiplied, then your heart be lifted up and you forget the Lord your God...
 Beware lest you say in your heart, 'My power and the might of my hand have gotten me this wealth.' " (Deuteronomy 8:11-17)

 Like Eve, we've seen created things as "a delight to the eyes" and desirable "to make one wise."
 (Genesis 3:6) It may be comfort or security that we've chased.
 For some its luxury and pleasure.
 Others of us have wanted to prove ourselves as successful and earn an identity.
 So we bite, exchanging created things for our Creator God.
 We become lovers of self, lovers of money, and lovers of pleasure rather than lovers of God.
 We have an appearance of godliness, but inwardly we deny it's power.
 (2 Timothy 3:2-5) We may go to church, but like a flame in the wind our passion for God has gone out and we wonder how we lost it.
 We may not openly reject Jesus, we've just wandered away from the faith.
 (1 Timothy 6:10)